emZubair/MyLearning/Wiki/Django/query_sets.md

 Basic lookups keyword arguments take the form `field__lookuptype=value`.
 (That’s a double-underscore) in case of a ForeignKey you can specify the field name suffixed with _id.

+`F expressions` can then be used in query filters to compare the values of two different fields on the same model instance.
+You can also use the double underscore notation to span relationships in an F() object.

 Lookup types : `exact, iexact, lte, contains, startswith, endswith`
 ### Filters
 Filters narrow down the query results based on the given parameters. `filter(**kwargs)` Returns a new QuerySet containing objects that match the given lookup parameters.